Piotr Strzalkowski (AHRC DTP)

 Thesis title: Red Scare in China: Caricatures, Anti-Communist Propaganda, and the Foreign-Press in the Interwar Shanghai, 1924-1937.

-Red Scare in China: Caricatures, Anti-Communist Propaganda, and the Foreign-Press in the Interwar Shanghai, 1924-1937.
+The Red Scare in China: Caricatures, Anti-Communist Propaganda, and the Foreign Press in the Interwar Shanghai, 1924-1937

-Current research interestsForeigners in China and Shanghai, cultural relations between West and China, caricatures and propaganda, semiotics, social psychology.
+Current research interestsForeigners in China and Shanghai, cultural relations between West and China, visual propaganda, semiotics, social psychology.

 Humour My Biases!
 Emotions and Prejudices in Propaganda on the Example of the Anti-Communist Caricatures in the Interwar Shanghai - presented at Humour Me Symposium (The University of Edinburgh, 8 November 2019).

 Deceit, Broken Pact, and Red Imperialism: The Sino-Soviet War of 1929 and the anti-Communist Caricatures in the Foreign and Chinese Press in Shanghai - presented at Joint East Asian Studies Conference (The University of Edinburgh, 4-6 September 2019).

 A Mortal Red Threat: Cartoons, Anti-Communist Propaganda in the Foreign Press in Shanghai and the Northern Expedition in Early 1927, – presented at AAS 2019 (Denver, 21-24 March 2019).

 Pursuing Ideologically Homogeneous China: Cartoons and the Early Red Scare in China, 1924-1925, - presented at the Hetero/Homogeneous China: Connections, Dynamics, and Transformations British Postgraduate Network for Chinese Studies 2018 Conference (Oxford University, 21-22 June 2018).